What is AiMesh?

 Configuration, Problems and Testing

-You should update both the router and the node to their latest firmware and, to do so on the secondary nodes, click on the Firmware Version and upload the newer firmware update – this way, I was able to get the RT-AC68U to the latest firmware after I had to downgrade it for the pairing process (the node remained connected after I updated the software).
+If you haven’t encountered any pairing problems (like I did), you should update both the router and the node to their latest firmware (otherwise, just update the node) and, to do so on the secondary nodes, click on the Firmware Version and either let it automatically detect if there’s a new firmware available or manually upload the newer firmware file – this way, I was able to get the RT-AC68U to the latest firmware after I had to downgrade it for the pairing process (the node remained connected after I updated the software).

-Because I chose this specific set of routers, there is a noteworthy limitation which can be addressed with future firmware updates: the RT-AC68U does not support the SmartConnect feature, so there is no band steering available for that node (if you use a different combination of routers, it is supported).
+Because I chose this specific set of routers, there is a noteworthy limitation which can be addressed with future firmware updates: the RT-AC68U does not support the SmartConnect feature, so there is no band steering available for that node, which indicates that you won’t get the characteristic seamless roaming (if you use a different combination of routers, it is supported).

-There is a beta version available for the RT-AC68U which does support smart-connect rules (as well as the synchronization for wireless schedule and settings, for the WPS settings, the region and reboot, but most importantly, there’s now support for Ethernet onboarding) – if it proves to be a stable release, I will update the article with the new firmware.
-One generally unsupported feature for any type of Asus router using AiMesh is the Guest network, which works only on the main router unit and will not propagate to any additional node and, unfortunately, it seems that it may take a while until we will see this feature enabled (source: whatsyourrouter.com/mybb/showthread.php?tid=267).
+One generally unsupported feature for any type of Asus router using AiMesh is the Guest network, which works only on the main router unit and will not propagate to any additional node and, unfortunately, it seems that it may take a while until we will see this feature enabled (since it’s been almost two years and the RT-AC68U is almost 6 years old, I really doubt we’ll see any new features added to improve its behavior within the AiMesh network).

-When compared to the other dual-band WiFi mesh systems, the RT-AC68U and the RT-AC86U used with the AiMesh had a slightly average performance even though we are dealing with two significantly more powerful routers (than let’s say Google WiFi‘s nodes), but I do suspect the reason is because the software needs to mature a bit more, so I will try to retest the speed performance with every new firmware update from Asus since I have a feeling that we may see some significant improvements over the next months.
-Regardless of that, I was still able to cover a larger area with WiFi, the house had no wireless dead zones and even on the far end of the home, I could still easily stream 4K videos and all that by repurposing an older wireless router.
+When compared to the other dual-band WiFi mesh systems, the RT-AC68U and the RT-AC86U used with the AiMesh had a slightly average performance even though we are dealing with two significantly more powerful routers (than let’s say Google WiFi‘s nodes).
+Also, the RT-AC86U by itself can exceed the wireless performance of the dual-band AiMesh.
+Sure enough, the RT-AC68U is suitable for tricky areas, where one unit won’t be able to reach, but the software still needs to mature a bit more, so I will try to retest the speed performance with every new firmware update from Asus since we may see some significant improvements over the next months.

-At the moment, the AiMesh is far from perfect and I did have some problems before making it work but, if you already have an older Asus router and want to go for the next best thing, you should give AiMesh a try (it could also be the cheaper option), otherwise, you may want to research alternatives as well – the dedicated WiFi mesh systems are a lot more polished now than they were a couple of years ago.
+Even in 2020, the AiMesh is far from perfect with some router combo, while surprisingly capable with other set of routers and while I did have some problems before making it work, if you already have an older Asus router and want to go for the next best thing, you should give AiMesh a try (it could also be the cheaper option), otherwise, you may want to research alternatives as well – the dedicated WiFi mesh systems are a lot more polished now than they were three or four years ago.

 - Allows The Repurposing Of Older Routers